EuromovDHM-SemTaxM/EuroMov-PFE-Lombalgie-KG/README.md

   -h, --help            show this help message and exit --extractors EXTRACTORS [EXTRACTORS ...], -x EXTRACTORS [EXTRACTORS ...]
                         List of knowledge extractors to include.
 Possible: text2tcs, termsuite, entityfishing, spotlight, ncboannotator, usea.
 Default: text2tcs, termsuite.
-  --endpoint ENDPOINT, -e ENDPOINT
-                        SPARQL Endpoint where to materialize the model --corpus_file CORPUS_FILE
+  --corpus_file CORPUS_FILE
                         if the input is a directory name, this parameter gives the name of the text file containing the extracted corpus.
 Default: deduplicated.txt
   --prefix-name PREFIX_NAME